alptekinsunnetci/honeypot/README.md

 ## ✨ Features

-- **13 protocols, one binary** — DNS, Kerberos, RDP, SMB, LDAP, NetBIOS, FTP, Telnet, SNMP, MySQL, MSSQL, Redis, HTTP.
+- **19 protocols, one binary** — SSH, DNS, Kerberos, RDP, SMB, LDAP, NetBIOS, FTP, Telnet, SNMP, MySQL, MSSQL, Redis, HTTP, PostgreSQL, VNC, WinRM, Elasticsearch, MongoDB.
 - **One shared persona** — a single set of identity vars (hostname, domain, OS) keeps every pot telling the same Windows Server 2019 / Active Directory story:
-  IIS, Microsoft FTP/Telnet, AD LDAP, `CONTOSO\WIN-DC01`, SQL Server 2019, …
+  IIS, Microsoft FTP/Telnet/SSH, AD LDAP (with rootDSE), `CONTOSO\WIN-DC01`, …
+- **Post-login engagement** — SSH/Telnet drop the attacker into a **safe fake cmd.exe** (nothing is ever executed) and record every command and malware download URL; FTP serves a fake filesystem and **captures uploaded files**;
+  HTTP shows a fake admin panel after a captured login.
+- **Crackable hashes** — RDP and SMB drive a full NTLM challenge/response and log a hashcat-ready **NetNTLMv2** line, not just the username.
+- **Real-time alerting** — high-value captures are pushed to a webhook (Discord/Slack) and/or syslog the instant they happen.
+- **Built-in metrics** — an optional Prometheus `/metrics` endpoint exposes per-pot event/credential counts and unique attacker IPs.
 - **Randomized timing** — each pot waits a random per-protocol delay before its first byte, with slower built-in pauses for failed logins (300–800 ms) and unknown users (500–1500 ms), so constant-latency fingerprinting fails.